jykn/blogdown/content/supervision/_index.md

 ---

 **Available to Supervise**

-I am currently looking for graduate students interested in person-centred methods and approaches.
-These topics include:
+I am currently seeking a highly motivated Postdoctoral Fellow to join a Michael Smith Health Research BC–funded research program focused on advancing equitable analysis and reporting of patient-centred measures, including patient-reported outcome measures (PROMs) and patient-reported experience measures (PREMs).

-- Use of patient-reported outcome measures
+The fellow will work with large linked health datasets from British Columbia and contribute to developing innovative methods to identify and address inequities in patient experiences and outcomes across diverse populations.
+The position offers opportunities to conduct advanced quantitative analyses, publish high-impact research, collaborate with health-system partners, mentor trainees, and contribute to grant development.
+Applicants should hold a PhD in Nursing, Health Sciences, Epidemiology, Biostatistics, Psychology, or a related field and have strong quantitative research skills, including experience with R and/or Mplus.

-- Psychosocial interventions focused on improving quality of life
+The appointment is full-time for two years (with possible extension), with flexible start dates and remote work options within Canada.

-- Knowledge translation strategies for tailoring health care
+Interested applicants should email me at my UVic email address with:

-- Other topics based on research interest in bio
+A current CV/resume

-Interested students should email me (at my UVic email) the following:
+A cover letter describing their background, research interests, and how they would like to contribute to this research program

-1. Current resume/CV
+Contact information for two references

-2. Cover letter describing your background/interest and the type of research you'd like to engage with
+Applications will be reviewed on a rolling basis until the position is filled.

-Please check these websites for [MSN](https://www.uvic.ca/hsd/nursing/graduate/apply/index.php) and [PhD](https://www.uvic.ca/hsd/nursing/graduate/apply-phd/index.php) requirements for nursing, and my research interest and previous publications.
+For UVic graduate students, please check these websites for [MSN](https://www.uvic.ca/hsd/nursing/graduate/apply/index.php) and [PhD](https://www.uvic.ca/hsd/nursing/graduate/apply-phd/index.php) requirements for nursing, and my research interest and previous publications.

 <h2 style="margin: 2rem 0 3rem 0">Trainees (Present and Alumni)</h2>